Ircam-WAM/improtech-website/pages/About.md

 Exploring the relationships between music and science, composition and improvisation, writing and performance, music and other performance arts around the argument of shared creativity between human and digital devices, Improtech has established itself as one of the major events of contemporary research and creation.

-In the past, Improtech has linked the French research and creation scene to a major foreign metropolis such as New York or Athens, mixing the great masters of the improvised scene with the young artists of the most original underground scenes identified in each of the host cities.
+In the past, Improtech has linked the French research and creation scene to a major foreign city such as New York or Athens, mixing the great masters of the improvised scene with the young artists of the most original underground scenes identified in each of the host cities.

 For the first time, Improtech will be centered on a major French city: Improtech @ Marseille!